Wade Davis (American football): Writing

 Davis' writing has appeared in The Huffington Post, The New York Times, Outsports, Sports Illustrated, The Advocate, Good Housekeeping, and The Guardian.

 Davis' contributions are included in the book, For Colored Boys Who Have Considered Suicide When the Rainbow is Still Not Enough: Coming of Age, Coming Out, and Coming Home by Keith Boykin.

 His memoir, Interference, was scheduled to be released in 2015.
 The memoir will chronicle his struggles growing up in a strict religious household and working and advocating for LGBTQ rights.

 Affiliations and memberships

 Davis was appointed to the board of GMHC.

 He became a member of the Gay, Lesbian and Straight Education Network sport-advisory board in 2012.

-Davis is a supporter of President Barack Obama, and worked as an LGBT surrogate for his 2012 reelection campaign.
+Davis is a supporter of President Barack Obama, and worked as an LGBTQ surrogate for his 2012 reelection campaign.
 During the 2016 presidential election, Davis criticized Hillary Clinton for "not having real courage" and endorsed Senator Bernie Sanders.